 Every year Flinders Council supports a variety of community groups, providing funding for specific projects through Community Grants and Gunn Bequest (Sporting Clubs) endowments.

-Recipients of 2016 Community Grants:
+Recipients of 2017 Community Grants:

-Recipients of 2016 Gunn Bequest:
+Recipients of 2017 Gunn Bequest:

 - Flinders Island Pony & Riding Club - Assistance with the costs of two return airfares from Launceston for an instructor.